May 2018 Waterloo will again be

 On May 26, 1966, that consistency inspired President Lyndon Johnson to sign a Presidential Proclamation recognizing Waterloo as the official Birthplace of Memorial Day.

-“This is our heritage!“ explained Deputy Mayor Dave Duprey, “We must continue what Mr. Welles and General Murray started more than 150 years ago.
-It is an honor to be recognized as the Official Birthplace of Memorial Day, but with that honor comes responsibility.”
+“This is our heritage!“ explained Dave Duprey, “We are continuing what Mr. Welles and General Murray started more than 150 years ago.
+It is an honor to be recognized as the Official Birthplace of Memorial Day.”

 The goal: To take Waterloo back to the first Memorial Day in 1866 through Living History, while continuing to present the myriad of events that has made Celebrate Commemorate so successful.

 “I am humbled by the patriotism in this little Upstate village of about 5000 people, my hometown” said Jane Shaffer.
-“As co-chair of Celebrate Commemorate for the past 17 years, it has been my privilege to work with the committee of nearly 40 volunteers who dedicate their time and energy to honoring our veterans.
-This year will be our most ambitious observance ever.”
+“As co-chair of Celebrate Commemorate for the past 18 years, it has been my privilege to work with the committee of nearly 40 volunteers who dedicate their time and energy to honoring our veterans.”

-The 18th annual Celebrate Commemorate observance during the weekend of May 26-28 will bring thousands of people “home” to Waterloo to participate events to delight every family member.
-They include musical concerts, arts and craft shows, children’s games and performances, a youth essay contest, and a big parade celebrating our freedom at 11 a.m.
-Saturday, May 27th.
+The 19th annual Celebrate Commemorate observance during the weekend of May 25-27 & 30th, will bring thousands of people “home” to Waterloo to participate events to delight every family member.
+They include musical performances, Art and Craft shows, children’s games, a youth essay contest, and a big parade celebrating our freedom at 11 a.m.
+Saturday, May 26th.
 The parade will feature wounded warriors from the VA Hospital in Canandaigua, escorted by scores of Patriot Guard and American Legion motorcycle riders, bands, floats, and military groups including National Guard and active military troops.

 During Celebrate Commemorate weekend, Waterloo will again host Civil War reenactors.
 Groups will gather from throughout the Eastern United States, including infantry, signal crops, artillery, and fraternal organizations such as the Grand Army of the Republic and it’s Allied Orders; Sons of Union Veterans of the Civil War (SUVCW), Daughters of the Union Veterans of the Civil War 1861-1865 (DUVCW), Auxiliary to the Sons of the Union Veterans of the Civil War (ASUVCW), including two Past Presidents of the DUVCW.
 The Confederate counterparts have been invited and will share in our commemoration.

-There will be encampments of both Union and Confederate reenactors presenting Living Histories of Civil War camp life including many events such as camp cooking, children’s crafts, military training and drills, a Grand Review with President Lincoln, presentations by Civil War surgeons, morticians, sutlers, photographers, artillery with cannon fire, commands by Harriet Tubman and support by the Christian Commission and the Sanitary Commission.
+There will be encampments with reenactors presenting Living Histories of Civil War camp life including many events such as camp cooking, children’s crafts, military training and drills, a Grand Review with President Lincoln, presentations by Civil War surgeons, morticians, sutlers, photographers, artillery with cannon fire, commands by Harriet Tubman and support by the Christian Commission and the Sanitary Commission.
 Frederick Douglass will share his address as given at Arlington Cemetery on Decoration Day.

 Special “dignitaries” will include President Lincoln portrayed by Fritz Kline, President and Mrs. Grant ( Mr. and Mrs. Larry Clowers), Harriet Tubman (Carolyn Evans), Frederick Douglass (Michael E. Crutcher Sr.), General Lee (Norman Joy), Civil War photographer Alexander Gardner (Doug McGovern), Dr. Mary Walker and spy Belle Boyd ( Marilyn Dirk), Clara Barton (Eleanor Sterns), Northern sympathizer Elizabeth Van Lew (Nancy Karasinski), mortician (Don Williams), Rev. Scott ( Marty Hillman), Sisterhood of Spies (Karasinski and friends), Mary Gahan of the 148th NYVI ( Caren Cleaveland), Civil War surgeon (Fred Till), Christian Commission by Beth and Jessica Cade, Colonel John B. Murray ( Tim Bills) and President Teddy Roosevelt (Gib Young).